Fish farming is one of Scotland’s most important industries.

 More than 8,000 people are employed in shellfish and salmon farming and related industries, mostly in remote locations where other job opportunities are scarce.

-Seaweed farming and harvesting is an emerging sector in Scotland, which has the potential to become commercially successful in the future.
+Seaweed farming is an emerging sector in Scotland, which has the potential to become commercially successful in the future.

 We provide leases for area of seabed which are used to: